Please read the following recommendations to fill in the Facility Questionnaire carefully before starting the submission procedure.

-Minimum Requirements For Department Entering Patients In EORTC Radiation Oncology Group Clinical Trials (Summary)
+Minimum Requirements For Department Entering Patients

 Human resources: workload